To Common Index

 olusatrum : olus : pot herb, & atrum: black (seeds).

-PREVIOUS NAMES :
+PREVIOUS TAXON :

 Petroselinium alexandriurn.

-OTHER NAMES : Alexander parsley, Macedonia parsley.
-Alick, (Kent) .
-Ailsanders, skit.,
+OTHER NAMES : Alexander parsley, Macedonia parsley, horse parsley.
+Alick,(Kent).
+Alisanders, skit,

 skeet, (Corn).
 Ashinder, (Scot).
 Megweed, (Suss).
-Meliroot, (Dor) .
-Wild Celery, (I o W)
+Meliroot, (Dor).
+Wild celery, (I o W).

 BOTANICAL DESCRIPTION